DjLeChuck/Handler/README.md

 ## Mechanism

-When an exception or an error is caught, Handler does his job and traces the exceptions' stack.
+When an exception or an error is caught, Handler does his job and traces the exceptions' stack (there is no stack with errors).

 ## License

-ExceptionHandler is licensed under the MIT license.
+Handler is licensed under the MIT license.